 There are high-flow reverse osmosis systems available that require fairly complicated installations to use for a shower.
 You would need a tank, pump, and most likely a professional plumber to ensure the installation is in working order.
-There are also activated alumina whole house filters with mixed reviews.
-Click Here for one of the more reliable options currently available at Amazon.
+There are also activated alumina whole house filters with mixed feedback.
+Click Here #ad for one of the more reliable options currently available at Amazon.

 Do Aquabliss shower filters remove chloramine?

-This is the most important question to ask before you buy because Aquabliss shower filters don’t remove chloramine.
-A lot of negative reviews were written by people who didn’t realize their local utility uses chloramine water treatment.
+This is the most important question to ask before you buy because Aquabliss shower filters don't remove chloramine.

 Each year, your local water provider must provide an annual drinking water quality report or Consumer Confidence Report (CCR) to the EPA.
 The best way to find your report is to navigate to the EPA CCR page and follow the instructions to locate your provider's report.
 The EPA makes it easy by providing a clickable map.